Higurashi-kagome/dir-tree/README.md

 ## Known Issues

 - It's slow when generating the tree for a directory with a amount of files, you need to wait for a while in this case.
-- The .gitignore file in the subfolder will not be parsed.
+- The `.gitignore` file in the subfolder will not be parsed.
 So you might find the patterns of the .gitignore file don't work if you used .gitignore in the subfolders.
+- When there is a folder ignored by `.gitignore`, it's possible to wrongly ignore all the files which is under the folder althought some files should not be ignored.
+For example, when folder `test` is ignored by `.gitignore`, the subfile `test.md` is possible to be ignored althought there is also a line `!test.md` in the `.gitignore` file.

 ## Change Log